SarahKnits/EasyPieces/README.md

 The syntax for this language is designed to closely reflect the syntax shown in mathematics textbooks.
 Each line consists of three main parts - the function name, the equation, and the boundary conditions.
-For example, the function f(x) with equation x^2 + 2 and bounds 0 < x < 4 would be written as
+For example, the function shown here

+is represented as

 ``
 f(x) = { x^2 + 2, 0 < x < 4